awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 ### Limitations for Using PostgreSQL Transportable Databases<a name="PostgreSQL.TransportableDB.Limits"></a>

 Transportable databases have the following limitations:
-+ **Read Replicas ** – You can't transportable databases on read replicas or parent instances of read replicas\.
++ **Read Replicas ** – You can't use transportable databases on read replicas or parent instances of read replicas\.
 + **Unsupported Column Types** – You can't use the `reg` data types in any database tables that you plan to transport with this method\.
 These types depend on system catalog object IDs \(OIDs\), which often change during transport\.
 + **Tablespaces** – All source database objects must be in the default `pg_default` tablespace\.
 + **Compatibility** – Both the source and destination DB instances must run the same major version of PostgreSQL\.